search Where Thought Leaders go for Growth

 • The long, or complex, sales cycle: a long process reveals a greater need for reflection, as is often the case in B2B.

-B2B sales cycle VS B2C sales cycle
+B2B sales cycle VS B2C sales cycle: what are the differences?

 Sales cycle management is a process that applies to both B2B and B2C, since in both cases it is essential to follow a well-honed strategy.